Bogotá is a huge Colombian city, with a population of about 8.8 million people.

 - Visas - The only documentation that you need when visiting Bogotá for less than 90 days is the valid passport.
 However, there are countries whose citizens must apply for a visa at the Colombian consulate in their home country.
 To find out whether you need a visa or not, you can visit certain websites and get all the necessary information.

-- Travel Insurance - A travel insurance that covers illness or injury, theft and other accidents that may occur during your travels is necessary when traveling abroad.
+- Travel Insurance - Travel insurance that covers illness or injury, theft and other accidents that may occur during your travels is necessary when traveling abroad.
 Since coverage depends on the type of insurance that you buy, you should always ask for details when buying it.